angeluzunov10/angeluzunov10/README.md

 # 💫 About Me:
 Hello!
 I'm Angel!

-It's a pleasure that you have decided to stalk my GitHub account. 🤪
+It's a pleasure for me that you have decided to stalk my GitHub account. 🤪

 Have some skills in Python, Django, PostgreSQL, HTML & CSS and JavaScript. 🐍